 - 4.1 The role of a Youth Councillor is to engage in productive discussion during meetings and act as a liaison for the rest of the youth community with Council. - 4.2 Youth Councillors should bring to the Chairperson's attention any issues identified through the community that should be discussed at a Youth Council meeting and potentially referred onto Council for further discussion.
-If such items are to be included in the agenda the process noted in 3.4 needs to be observed. - 4.3 Youth Councillors should provide constructive advice on Rangitīkei District Council policies, strategies and services from a youth perspective and where possible identifying evidence and solutions, whilst taking into account the wider needs, issues and views of young people in Rangitīkei. - 4.4 Youth Councillors should provide clear communication with Rangitīkei District Council and a broad range of young people from the community to increase information flow and build both Council and youth knowledge. - 4.5 Youth Councillors should have proactive engagement in Council decision-making and civic life through existing and innovative means. - 4.6 Youth Councillors will help plan, promote and run Youth Week with councils Strategic Advisor for Youth.
+If such items are to be included in the agenda the process noted in 3.4 needs to be observed. - 4.3 Youth Councillors should provide constructive advice on Rangitīkei District Council policies, strategies and services from a youth perspective and where possible identifying evidence and solutions, whilst taking into account the wider needs, issues and views of young people in Rangitīkei. - 4.4 Youth Councillors should provide clear communication with Rangitīkei District Council and a broad range of young people from the community to increase information flow and build both Council and youth knowledge. - 4.5 Youth Councillors should have proactive engagement in Council decision-making and civic life through existing and innovative means. - 4.6 Youth Councillors will help plan, promote and run Youth Week with councils Youth Development Advisor. - 4.7 Youth Councillors will take the lead in organising, planning and facilitating two annual youth events in the district.